distantmagic/paddler/README.md

 `management-host` and `management-port` in agents should be the same as in the load balancer.

 You can enable dashboard to see the status of the agents with `--management-dashboard-enable=true` flag.
-If enabled it is available at the management server address under `/dashboard` path.
+If enabled, it is available at the management server address under `/dashboard` path.

 ## Feature Highlights